-London Road is currently open.
+London Road is currently closed.

-Alexandra Road is currently open.
+Alexandra Road is currently closed.

 London Road Branch